 More calories in an anabolic state

-One approach is to take your bodyweight and multiply it by about 10 and then add 1,000 to 1,500 calories and you will have a good estimate of how much you should consume each day.
+One approach is to multiply your body weight by about ten and then add 1,000 to 1,500 calories, and you will have a reasonable estimate of how much you should consume each day.

-There are several ways people will do this, including several small meals that you eat every half hour so that you are putting your body in an anabolic state.
+There are several ways people will do this, including several small meals that you eat every half-hour to put your body in an anabolic state.

-Carbohydrates are like the fuel that you put in your gas tank to help your engine run.
-You need the energy provided by consumed carbs, which will actually help increase the levels of glycogen in the body, so that protein is available to help improve your muscles instead of being used for energy.
+Carbohydrates are like the fuel you put in your gas tank to help your engine run.
+You need the energy provided by consumed carbs, which will help increase glycogen levels in the body so that protein is available to help improve your muscles instead of being used for energy.